 Healthy children in a healthy world.

-The Michael & Susan Dell Center for Healthy living at the UTHealth School of Public Health in Austin was founded in 2006 with a vision of ‘healthy children in a healthy world, and a mission to advance health and healthy living for children and families through cutting-edge research, innovative community-based programs, and dissemination of evidence-based practices.
+The Michael & Susan Dell Center for Healthy Living was founded in 2006 with a vision of healthy children in a healthy world and a mission to advance health and healthy living for children and families through cutting-edge research, innovative community programs, and dissemination of data-driven practices.